mionova/100DaysOfCode-Challenge/README.md

 ### Day 1 of 100

-**Today's JavaScript Progress**: May 24th, 2021
+**Today's JavaScript Progress**: May 24, 2021

 **Today's Progress**: Reviewed some fundamental programming concepts and syntax of the JavaScript programming language that I've learned in the past:

 1. Created a function that returns the larger of two numbers.
-2. Displayed a story, based on user input.
+2. Displayed a story based on user input.
 3. Coded a Quiz of 5 questions.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-001)